Skip to Main Content

 3. When and how do I get permission to use a copyrighted work?

 First, ensure that your use does not fall under fair use.
 If it does not, or you're using the same copyrighted material repeatedly, contact the publisher (as listed on the title page of the work in question) or use a service such as the Copyright Clearance Center.
 Before contacting the Copyright Clearance Center, make sure you've searched for comparable resources available through the library's licensed resources, in the public domain, or under a Creative Commons license.
-If the search yields nothing, contact your campus library for assistance.
+If the search yields nothing, contact a librarian for assistance.

 Best Practices